austincabler13/IT-Dashboard/README.md

 IT Dashboard is currently in the planning and early-development stage.
 Features, architecture, and documentation may change as the project develops.

-## Design Principles

-### Centralized
-IT tools should be accessible from one workspace.

-### Modular
-Features should be expandable through plugins.

-### User-Friendly
-Beginners should understand it, while professionals can access advanced tools.

-### Performance-Focused
-Only load and update what the user needs.
-Performance should be considered whenever a new feature is designed.

-### Community-Driven
-Developers can extend the platform.

 ## Planned Areas

 - Dashboard